 Use of a 22 μ F electrolytic capacitor between VCC and VEE is recommended at the location where the 3.3 V supply enters the PCB.
-When using 0.1 μ F and 1 nF ceramic chip capacitors, they should be placed between the IC power supply VCC and VEE, as close as possible to the ADN2813 VCC pins.
+When using 0.1 μ F and 1 nF ceramic chip capacitors, they should be placed between ADN2804 supply pins VCC and VEE, as close as possible to the ADN2804 VCC pins.